 Digital Wallets (Apple Pay, Google Pay, Microsoft Pay)

-Our Digital Wallet payment options allow your clients to pay for purchases with a single touch using applicable Apple or Android devices.
+Our Digital Wallet payment options allow your clients to pay for invoices and sessions with a single touch using applicable Apple or Android devices.

-When you have Stripe connected as a payment method, Digital Wallets is enabled by default, and there is no additional set up required.
+When you have Stripe connected as a payment method, Digital Wallets is activated by default, and there is no additional set up required.

 The option to pay with Apple Pay is shown to clients using the Safari browser through iOS 10 and macOS Sierra, or later versions.
 Apple Pay is compatible with the following devices: